British Sri Lankan Association celebrates a new cohort of visionaries

 British Sri Lankan Association (BRISLA) – a non-party political organisation – was delighted to hold their annual awards evening that was postponed last year due to the pandemic.

-Dr Zimar Sivardeen, Chair of the not-for-profit, non party political organisation set up the awards scheme six years ago to recognise the hard work and dedication of individuals and organisations who embody BRISLA’s mission to achieve a cohesive, fair and prosperous society for all.
+Taking place in the City of Westminster, London, BRISLA Awards 2021 formally recognised the hard work and dedication of individuals and organisations who worked tirelessly behind the scenes to achieve a cohesive, fair and prosperous society for all.

 Lord Tariq Ahmad of Wimbledon